 To do so, head to Highway 200.
 Keep in mind that Highway 200 splits into two separate roads in downtown Puerto Vallarta with a block or more of side streets dividing them, as each lane is one way.

-So, you’ll need to wait for a bus on the Highway 200 that’s furthest from the water.
+So, you’ll need to wait for a bus on the part of Highway 200 that’s furthest from the water.
 That’ll take you in the direction of Nuevo Vallarta.

 Puerto Vallarta to Sayulita Bus Schedule

 One of the best parts about taking the bus from Puerto Vallarta to Sayulita is that you shouldn’t ever have to wait more than 20 minutes for a ride.
 Below is the PV to Sayulita bus schedule: